shinyorg/documentation/src/content/docs/client/ble/peripheral.md

 title: Peripheral
 ---

-This section deals with gatt connections and state monitoring for a device.
+This section deals with gatt connections and state monitoring for a peripheral.
-You should maintain a reference to a device if you intend to connect to it.
+You should maintain a reference to a peripheral if you intend to connect to it.

 Once you have scanned and found your peripheral, you can move on to connecting to it.
 BLE operates on something called GATT (Generic Attributes).